-Students in programs of more than 60 credits will be evaluated annually for Satisfactory Academic Progress.
+Students in programs of 30 credits or more will be evaluated for Satisfactory Academic Progress.

-Programs of less than 60 credits will not be evaluated.
 A student must demonstrate Satisfactory Academic Progress by successfully completing courses attempted.
 Completing courses with C or better grades indicates academic progress.
 Receiving D or lower grades and/or withdrawing from classes may put students at risk.